-- 1. ReturnIfAbrupt(V). - 2.
-If Type(V) is not Reference, return V. - 3.
-Let base be the result of calling GetBase(V). - 4.
-If IsUnresolvableReference(V), throw a ReferenceError exception. - 5.
-If IsPropertyReference(V), then - a.
-If HasPrimitiveBase(V) is true, then - i.
-Assert: In this case, base will never be null or undefined. - ii.
-Set base to ToObject(base). - b.
+- 1. ReturnIfAbrupt(V).

+- 2. If Type(V) is not Reference, return V.

+- 3. Let base be the result of calling GetBase(V).

+- 4. If IsUnresolvableReference(V), throw a ReferenceError exception.

+- 5. If IsPropertyReference(V), then

+- a.
+If HasPrimitiveBase(V) is true, then - Assert: In this case, base will never be a Symbol, null or undefined. - ii.
+Let base be ToObject(base). - b.
 Return the result of calling the [[Get]] internal method of base passing GetReferencedName(V) and GetThisValue(V) as the arguments. - 6.
 Else base must be an environment record, - a.
-Return the result of calling the GetBindingValue (see 10.2.1) concrete method of base passing GetReferencedName(V) and IsStrictReference(V) as arguments.
+Return the result of calling the GetBindingValue (see 10,2.1) concrete method of base passing GetReferencedName(V) and IsStrictReference(V) as arguments.

-NOTE The object that may be created in step 5.a.ii is not accessible outside of the above method.
+NOTE The object that may be created in step 5.a.ii is not accessible outside of the above abstract operation and the ordinary object [[Get]] internal method.
 An implementation might choose to avoid the actual creation of the object.